5. Persuader The protagonist in every TV show, movie, book. I'm going to work with you to make sure you get what you want. Persuader profile in pdf

 8 - Counselor - Random.
 Sometimes resourceful but sometimes inefficient.
 May make emotional / impulsive purchases despite knowing it's a poor decision.
 Tend to spend often but in small bursts of activity.
 Optimistic about risks and can be handy in the role of entrepreneur.
 Emotional Spender.

-7 - Promoter - Extractor and/or Moocher.
+7 - Promoter - Pleaser - Extractor and/or Moocher.
 As an Extractor, pretends to reach for the wallet but always comes up short, so the other party pays.
 Or gets up to

 go to the bathroom when they see the waiter coming to the table with the bill.